 On the 25 March 2020 the Coronavirus Act 2020 was passed into legislation and introduced various measures to protect numerous sectors, including property and retail, as a response to the coronavirus pandemic.

 With the March “quarter day” coming just days after the lockdown was announced, it isn’t surprising that many commercial landlords and tenants are asking – what do I do?

 When retail tenants have been forced to close their doors, it isn’t surprising that paying the quarter rent is likely to cause significant hardship.
 We have already seen a number of well know retailers such as Laura Ashley and Carcluccios consult administrators.
 Others, including Burger King and Primark, have publicly announced they intend to withhold the March quarter rent.

 What does the Coronavirus Act 2020 say?

 Section 82 of the Coronavirus Act 2020 is intended to protect commercial tenants, by precluding commercial landlords from forfeiting commercial leases and evicting the tenant for non-payment of rent.
-This measure is in place initially until 30 June 2020 but is subject to review and could therefore be extended.
+This measure is in place initially until 30 June 2020 but has been extended to 30 September 2020.

 In brief it means that if a tenant has rent arrears during the relevant period, whether accrued before or during the period, the landlord automatically cannot forfeit the lease for no payment of rent.
 The landlord and tenant do not need to reach any agreement to waive payment of rent, it is automatic.